nickvourd/CS-Aggressor-Kit/README.md

 ## Summary

-The following table illustrates the CNA files included in this project:
+The following table illustrates all the CNA files included in this project:

 | Section | Name | Description |
 |:-----------:|:-----------:|:-----------:|